At the Detroit Zoo

 The rockhopper penguins can be seen at the Penguinarium – the first zoo facility built specifically for penguins – along with the macaroni and king penguins.
 A unique circular pool lets the birds swim continuously, giving them the ability to swim fast enough to porpoise and “fly” through the water.
 The Detroit Zoo is one of the few zoos where penguins can display this natural behavior.

-The rockhopper penguin has black and white feathers, with yellow feathers extending from its nose backwards.
+The rockhopper penguin has black and white feathers, with yellow feathers extending from its eyebrows backwards.
 The name rockhopper comes from its ability to jump off cliffs.
 When on land, it tends to hop.

 Scientific name: Eudyptes chrysocome